Little Cottonwood Transportation Company (1916-1922)

 (Note that the gauge was originally to be 24 inches.)

 October 30, 1915

 News item about Alta-Cottonwood Transportation stockholders making an inspection of the proposed route.
 (Salt Lake Mining Review, October 30, 1915, page 18, "In The Alta-Cottonwoods")

 The first mention of Pearson Engineering financing the building a $2 million narrow gauge railroad in Little Cottonwood canyon to serve the Alta mines.
 In May 1916, the chief engineer of Pearson Engineering, Irving F. Greene, came to Utah in person to inspect the canyon and the mines.
 (Salt Lake Telegram, February 20, 1916)

 May 13, 1916

 Pearson Engineering Syndicate to back the construction of a railroad between Alta and Wasatch, with a possible third rail to be laid on the Salt Lake & Alta to allow direct movement of 40-inch gauge ore cars from the new railroad.
 The new railroad was to connect with an existing 1200-foot tunnel that already existed between the mines in Little Cottonwood, and Big Cottonwood, and which was to be lengthened to one mile to reach all the shipping mines.
 (Salt Lake Herald Republican, May 13, 1916)

 May 30, 1916

 News item about Walter K. Yorston having a force of twenty men working on the grade for the new railroad between Alta and Wasatch in Little Cottonwood Canyon, with "steel to be laid within 10 days."
-(Salt Lake Mining Review, May 30, 1916, page 39, "Dips, Spurs and Angles")
+The Michigan-Utah mining company was shipping 40 tons daily over its aerial tramway between Alta and Tanner's Flat.
+(Salt Lake Mining Review, May 30, 1916; two separate news items)